Find out more about past and upcoming POV films!

 Did you know?
 Many POV films are available free to stream online and on mobile devices.
 Visit POV’s Watch Video page or download the PBS mobile app for iPhone or iPad, and see which films are available today!

-- Featured Event: Art and Craft at the Bay County Public Library Join Bay County Public Library for a free screening and discussion of Art and Craft.
+- Featured Event: Rockland Public Library Presents 'Herman's House' Join the Rockland Public Library for a free screening of 'Herman's House.'

 - Featured Event: Senior Planet Presents 'American Revolutionary' Join Senior Planet for a free screening of 'American Revolutionary.'

 - Four Ways to Explore Women's History In Your Community Here are four great ways to use POV's films to start a dialogue around Women's History Month in your community.

 - 'Lost Boys of Sudan' Illuminates Refugees' Challenges After a Safe Arrival 'Lost Boys of Sudan' (POV 2004) follows two young Dinka refugees, Peter and Santino, through their first year in America.
 Their struggle asks us to rethink what it means to be an American.

 - Featured Event: Portland Community College's Cascade Festival of African Films Presents 'Beats of the Antonov' Join Portland Community College at their 25th annual Cascade Festival of African Films for a screening of 'Beats of the Antonov.'